mjdousti/Therminator/README.md

      * `coordinates` - numerical values.
 The coordinates (x, y, and z) are relative to the left-bottom corner of the device.

-     * `dimensions` -  numerical values.
+     * `dimensions`: numerical values.
 Length, width, and height of the component.

-     * `materials` - The type of material shall be specified in the material hierarchy.
+     * `materials`: The type of material shall be specified in the material hierarchy.

-     * `power gen` (`yes`/`no`) - This property indicates whether this component consumes power and generates heat.
+     * `power gen` (`yes`/`no`): This property indicates whether this component consumes power and generates heat.
 If it is specified as `yes`, the power consumption shall be provided in the power trace file.

-     * `fill` - some IC chips have a thermal pad pasted on it.
+     * `fill`: some IC chips have a thermal pad pasted on it.
 If the value is set as `yes`, Therminator will automatically calculates the free space above this component, and fills the free space with material specified in filling_material.

-     * `lateral_connectivity` - Many materials are orthotropic (i.e., having
+     * `lateral_connectivity`: Many materials are orthotropic (i.e., having
         different thermal conductivity along x, y, and z directions.)
 This tells Therminator whether this component is orthotropic.

-     * `resolution` - How many sub-components will Therminator divide this component to.
+     * `resolution`: How many sub-components will Therminator divide this component to.
 You can specify resolution in x, y, and z directions.
 An automated approach for determining the resolution will be developed later.